 Torrenters, however, often download stuff while away from their devices for lengthy periods of time.
 If a VPN connection fails during this time, then their IP will be exposed for all the world to see until they get back.
 And torrenters often have more to hide than most…

-If all you are worried about is hiding your torrenting activities from your ISP and peers (who may be copyright holders), then some BitTorrent clients allow you to bind the client to the VPN interface.
+If all you are worried about is securing your torrenting activities, then some BitTorrent clients allow you to bind the client to the VPN interface.

 This forces the client to route all torrent connections through the VPN interface.
 If the VPN isn’t running then no leeching or seeding is possible.
-There is no data transfer for your ISP to see so your IP address is not visible to other torrenters.
+There is no data transfer to see so your IP address is not visible to other torrenters.

 Just remember that this method only protects your torrent client.
 If your VPN goes down, your IP will be visible when using other programs such as your browser.